-Select the Short Wash Cycle and push the Button; the wash pump should start running at this point.
-If the pump does not start running, check that all fuse (if applicable), and all breakers marked PUMP and 120v are in the on position.
-With the pump running, check the pump rotation looking at the rear of the pump motor and observing the cooling fan to see if it is rotating clockwise.
+• Press the "Short Wash Cycle Button"; the wash pump should start running at this point.
+If the pump does not start running, check all fuse (if applicable), and all breakers marked "PUMP" and "120v" are in the on position.
+With the pump running, check the pump rotation looking at the rear of the pump motor and observe the cooling fan to see if it is rotating clockwise.
 Another indication that the pump is rotating backwards is the wash pump pressure gauge reading under 35psi (241 kPa).
 If the pump is not rotating in the correct direction, reversal of electrical phases will be necessary.
 (Contact your electrician or Douglas Machines Corp. for details.)

-Now it is time to fill the rinse tank.
-Push the Short Button; the machine will now run through a complete cycle.
+To fill the rinse tank, push the "Short Button"; the machine will now run through a complete cycle.
 A complete cycle entails a four, six, or eight-minute wash time depending on the cycle selected.
 During this time, the wash pump will be active.
-Followed by a 30 second rinse time in which the pump will be inactive and the rinse solenoid valve open.
-And finally, a one-minute dwell and steam extraction time in which the machine cannot be restarted until this time as expired.
+Followed by a 30 second rinse time in which the pump will be inactive and the rinse solenoid valve is open.
+And finally, a one-minute dwell and steam extraction time in which the machine cannot be restarted until this time has expired.
 Repeat the cycle two more times to ensure the rinse tank is full.

-Please note that while the machine is in the rinse and dwell period you will not see any readings on the jet pressure gauge, as the rinse cycle operates strictly off the incoming water pressure to the machine, not the wash pump.
+PLEASE NOTE: While the machine is in the "Rinse" and "dwell" period you will not see any readings on the jet pressure gauge, as the rinse cycle operates strictly off the incoming water pressure to the machine, not the wash pump.
 The pressure readout for the supply water is located above the machine in the incoming water supply circuit.